ARM-software/Cloud-IoT-Core-Kit-Examples/pubsub-thermostat/readme.md

      --fan_off=22 \
      --fan_on=23

-The client will run on one or many RasPi kits with unique device ids:
+The client will run on one or many RasPi Clout IoT kits with unique device ids:

     python pubsub_thermostat.py \
       --project_id=$project \